maciejwolczyk/maciejwolczyk.github.io/_pages/about.md

 <h1 id="aboutme"> About me </h1>

-I'm a post-doc at [IDEAS NCBR](https://ideas-ncbr.pl/en/) under supervision of [Prof. Piotr Miłoś](https://www.mimuw.edu.pl/~pmilos/).
+I'm a research engineer at [IDEAS NCBR](https://ideas-ncbr.pl/en/) under supervision of [Prof. Piotr Miłoś](https://www.mimuw.edu.pl/~pmilos/).
 My main research interests are centered around the issue of efficiency in deep learning, highlighting the following questions in particular:
 - Continual Learning -- how to remember the past and reuse it efficiently when learning from a stream of data.
 - Reinforcement Learning  -- how to increase the sample efficiency and leverage models pre-trained on offline data.
 - Conditional Computation  -- how to adapt the computing power of the model to a given example.